KULH2008 – Museum: a Cultural History

 The second part of the course has a more specific and applied character: it is composed of lectures devoted to specific museum categories (such art museums, ethnographic museums, natural history museums etc.) combined with excursions and activities in relevant museums.

-In the second half of the semester, you must submit a working draft of your final paper (at least 2 pages) on which you will obtain feedback.
+In the second half of the semester, you must submit a working draft of your final paper ( max 3 pages) on which you will obtain feedback.